 John Davis also led three expeditions north, in 1585, 1586, and 1587.
 He sailed along Greenland, Baffin Island, and Labrador, as well as charted the Davis Strait.
 He also found the entrance to Hudson Strait, which would be named for Henry Hudson thirty years later.

-In the employ of the Dutch East India Company (VOC), Hudson sought a more southerly route than others in 1609.
+John Smith searched for the passage while sailing up Chesapeake Bay in 1608.
+He did not find it, but he wrote to his friend Hudson that he thought it still might lie just to the north.
+In the employ of the Dutch East India Company (VOC), Hudson set out in 1609.
 He first ventured up the Hudson River; while this was again no Northwest Passage, it did help the Dutch to colonize New York, or New Amsterdam as they called the settlement.
 In 1610, Hudson tried again, this time entering the eponymous Hudson Bay.
 His ship was trapped in the ice, his crew mutinied, and Hudson, his son, and seven others were set adrift in a small boat, never to be seen again.

 One of the mutineers who escaped trial was Robert Bylot, who accompanied Thomas Button on his Arctic voyage in 1612-13.
 Bylot also accompanied William Baffin to the Arctic in 1615 and 1616; their reports of Baffin Bay were considered fantastic until revisited by John Ross two hundred years later.